nicoll-douglas/home-server/README.md

 ### Hardware

 My server recycles an old Toshiba Satellite C50-B 14D laptop from circa 2014-15.
 I think originally this laptop was designed to run Windows 8 but when I dug it up it had Windows 10 installed.
-At that point it was basically unusable as a desktop but now it runs well with Linux instead.
+At that point it was basically unusable as a desktop but now it runs well as a repurposed Linux machine.

 #### Specifications